-5.5.14.1.
+5.5.15.1.
 Attributes of FakeStartTLSEncryption

-The class that will generate the certificate Zorp shows to the client.
+The class that will generate the certificate that will be showed to the client.
 You can use an instance of the StaticCertificate, DynamicCertificate, or SNIBasedCertificate classes.

 The protocol-level encryption settings used on the client side.
 This must be a ClientSSLOptions instance.